MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

-Regardless of either setting, the Azure Information Protection client follows the standard [RMS service discovery process](client-deployment-notes.md#rms-service-discovery) to find its AD RMS cluster.
+Regardless of this setting, the Azure Information Protection client still follows the standard [RMS service discovery process](client-deployment-notes.md#rms-service-discovery) to find its AD RMS cluster.

 ## Sign in as a different user